 All excavations are being developed in stages using carefully controlled blasting methods and integrated permanent rock reinforcement.
-The methodology involves rapid advance techniques with the concurrent installation of DYWIDAG corrosion protected THREADBAR® rock bolts and anchors.
+The methodology involves rapid advance techniques with the concurrent installation of DSI corrosion protected threadbar rock bolts and anchors.

-Almost 4,000 No epoxy coated 25mm / 26.5mm diameter DYWIDAG rock bolts will be utilised together with 1,350 no. 32 mm diameter DYWIDAG permanent factory pregrouted rock anchors all supplied by DSI UK.
+Almost 4,000 No epoxy coated 25mm / 26.5mm diameter DSI rock bolts will be utilised together with 1,350 no. 32 mm diameter DSI permanent factory pregrouted rock anchors all supplied by DSI UK.